neurobionics/neurobionicspi/README.md

 ## Manual Network Management

-We also provide a command-line interface (CLI) tool called neurobionicspi-cli.
+We also provide a command-line interface (CLI) tool called `neurobionicspi-cli`.
 This tool lets you manually control the networking routine's functions.
 You can use it to start or stop the AP mode, display the defined networks, add a network, choose a network, update the BSSID, send the device's IP address via email, and add an email address to the recipient list.
 To see all the available options, use the command

 ```
 sudo neurobionicspi-cli --help